-As the outbreak of COVID-19 has become a global health crisis, psychological issues also increased and the number of people affected by various mental health problems also increased4.
-Recent studies also confirmed the high prevalence of generalized anxiety disorders, depression, sleep disorders, and post-traumatic stress disorder symptoms during this pandemic5-9.
+As the outbreak of COVID-19 has become a global health crisis, psychological issues also increased and the number of people affected by various mental health problems also increased.
+Recent studies also confirmed the high prevalence of generalized anxiety disorders, depression, sleep disorders, and posttraumatic stress disorder symptoms during this pandemic5-9.

-Standard operational procedures (SOP) were formulated and strictly adopted during this pandemic, for example, social distancing, lockdown and quarantine.
-These procedures protect people from virus transmission but also adversely affect their mental health and give rise to severe psychiatric disorders in some individuals10.
-Moreover, some people cannot bear the emotional burdens of loneliness and develop minor psychiatric disorders that the specific clinical measures in previous research11-13 cannot capture.
-Well-described demographic effects on mental health, such as gender, age, socioeconomic resources, and pre-pandemic life circumstances, will likely remain important determinants of public mental health.
+Standard operational procedures (SOP) were formulated and strictly adopted during this Pandemic, example, social distancing, lockdown and for guarantine.
+These procedures protect people from virus transmission but also adversely affect their mental health and give rise to severe psychiatric disorders in some individuals.
+Moreover, some people cannot bear the emotional burdens of loneliness and develop minor psychiatric disorders that the specific clinical measures in previous cc 🔅 🕲 2023 © This is an Open Access article distributed under the terms of the Creative Commons Attribution - Non-Commercial 4.0 International EV NC SA License, which permits unrestricted use, distribution & reproduction in any medium provided that the original work is cited properly.